 Introduction

 This International Standard provides guidance for the programming language SPARK, so that application developers considering SPARK or using SPARK will be better able to avoid the programming constructs that lead to vulnerabilities in software written in the SPARK programming language and their attendant consequences.
 This guidance can also be used by developers to select source code evaluation tools that can discover and eliminate some constructs that could lead to vulnerabilities in their software.
-This report can also be used in comparison with companion Technical Reports and with the language-independent report, ISO/IEC 24772–1, to select a programming language that provides the appropriate level of confidence that anticipated problems can be avoided.
+This document can also be used in comparison with companion standards and with the language-independent standard, ISO/IEC 24772–1, to select a programming language that provides the appropriate level of confidence that anticipated problems can be avoided.

-This technical report part is intended to be used with ISO/IEC 24772–1, which discusses programming language vulnerabilities in a language independent fashion.
+This document part is intended to be used with ISO/IEC 24772–1, which discusses programming language vulnerabilities in a language independent fashion.
 It is also intended to be used with ISO/IEC 24772-2, Ada which discusses how the vulnerabilities introduced in ISO/IEC 24772-1 are manifested in Ada, which is a superset of SPARK.

-It should be noted that this Technical Report is inherently incomplete.
+It should be noted that this document is inherently incomplete.
 It is not possible to provide a complete list of programming language vulnerabilities because new weaknesses are discovered continually.
-Any such report can only describe those that have been found, characterized, and determined to have sufficient probability and consequence.
+Any such document can only describe those that have been found, characterized, and determined to have sufficient probability and consequence.

 Information Technology — Programming Languages — Guidance to avoiding vulnerabilities in programming languages — Vulnerability descriptions for the programming language SPARK